SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 If your IDE has support for Spring Boot you can run it as a Spring Boot App.

-Or run it from the terminal by navigating to the directory with the pom and running the `mvn clean spring-boot:run` command.
+Or run it from the terminal by navigating to the directory with the pom and running the following command in the terminal.

+`mvn clean spring-boot:run`

 Negative
 : If you get an error that says something like `Web server failed to start.
 Port XXXX was already in use.` then change the `server.port` value in `application.yml` to an open port.